iSumsoft » iOS Issues »How to Fix Safari Not Working on iPhone

 Click Download

-Step 6: After the successful download, click Repair to start fixing the Safari not working issue.
+Step 6: Click Repair to start fixing the issue.

 Select Repair to Fix iPhone Stuck on Preparing Update